US, Chinese defence chiefs set to meet in Singapore

 The US and Chinese defence chiefs were in Singapore on Friday for a major security forum where they are set to hold rare direct talks, with Taiwan and other flashpoint disputes expected to dominate the three-day event.

-The meeting between the United States’ Lloyd Austin and China’s Dong Jun on the sidelines of the Shangri-La Dialogue will be the first substantive face-to-face talks between their countries’ defence chiefs in 18 months.
+The meeting between the United States’ Lloyd Austin and China’s Dong Jun on the sidelines of the Shangri-La Dialogue will be the first substantive face-to-face talks between the two countries’ defence chiefs in 18 months.

 Defence chiefs and officials from around the world are attending the annual forum that has in recent years become a barometer of US-China relations.